imanursar/imanursar.github.io/projects/geospatial/spatial optimization problems/facility location problems.markdown

 - **p_facilities** (`int`):          total point (i.e. medical locations )
 - **max_radius** (`int`):            maximum radius for each point

-Then, byh using `maps.plot_cluster_opt` we can plot the results to identify which medical centers were selected and what part of the population they are serving.
+Then, by using `maps.plot_cluster_opt` we can plot the results to identify which stores were selected and what part of the population they are serving.

 ```python
 maps.plot_cluster_opt(model=result,facility_points=medical_center_locs,